kdz/ebohub/README.md

 # EboHub : Additional Project Information #

 EboHub began as a idea at Columbia University's Ebola Design Challenge in early September, 2014.
 After attending a talk about the ravages of the (then) young epidemic, I emerged very deeply moved.
-I started looking around to build a team that could work on a solution.
+I started looking around to form a team that could work on a solution.
 My team had a current Sierra Leone healthcare worker, back from his first round of service; a business school alum; a microbiology Ph.D. candidate; a Biotech masters student; and a sophomore in my school.
 I was the sole designer and developer of the EboHub application.

 I started developing EboHub in mid-September 2014.
 As it progressed, I got feedback from my team, from other groups including the [NYU hackathon](http://engineering.nyu.edu/events/2014/11/01/hack-ebola-nyu), and from [OpenIdeo](https://challenges.openideo.com/challenge/fighting-ebola/ideas/sms-civilian-helpline-and-disease-surveillance-system/comments#comments-section).

 It was built under time constraint from Columbia and NYU competitions, with an intense sense of racing against the epidemic, while trying my best to keep up with Freshman course work.
 I have worked on it for about 8 months now, through several iterations with feedback from healthcare workers (including the one on my team) and from the [*There Is No Limit* foundation](http://www.thereisnolimitfoundation.org/), an NGO based in Guinea.
 As of Summer 2015, EboHub was being prepared for piloting in Guinea by *There Is No Limit*.
 This NGO and I applied for USAID funding but we only made it to the 2nd round.

-### Evolution of EboHub ###
+### <a name="evolution"></a>Evolution of EboHub ###

 Here are some of my sketches of how the EboHub concept evolved over time, starting from that first Columbia meeting.